 Though these concerns are not unfounded (the latest tech is costly, you see), major smartphone manufacturers have already begun the work of launching mid-range affordable 5G enabled smartphones.
 The leading contenders are Samsung, Xiaomi, Realme, Vivo, and Oppo.
 Here’s a look at a few of them.

 The Redmi Note series from Xiaomi has been a hit in the mid-range segment.
 The phones in this series come with great processors, batteries and camera set-ups.
 With the Redmi Note 10 Pro expected to be priced under Rs.
-20,000, the users can expect a really fast and light 5G phone with long-lasting battery life, fast charging facilities, and standard quad camera set-up.
+20,000, users can expect a really fast and light 5G phone with long-lasting battery life, fast charging facilities, and a standard quad camera set-up.
 Other 5G enabled mid-range phones include Redmi Note 10, Redmi K3 Ultra, and Mi 11 Pro.

 Other than these models, the Redmi Note 9 or Xiaomi redmi note 9 Pro is probably the best Redmi phone under 15,000.
 They are both equipped with 5000mAh batteries and fast charging feature, with quad-rear camera set-up.
 However, the key difference is the processor; the Note 9 Pro has a Snapdragon 720G chipset, while the Note 9 is powered by the MediaTek Helio G85 chipset, which makes the former quite faster.